jdevfullstack-tutorials/github-for-non-code-writers/README.md

 formats when published, just like a PDF, a web page or an ebook.

+And then we have the full option to simply use, say, word processors online to ease writing.
-Another reason why you want to avoid specific platforms is that, once you do, you are confined to that, for example, even though Microsoft Word and Google Docs are accessible online, you are quite confined with these platforms.
+But you want to avoid specific platforms, because once you utilized it, you are confined to that.
 No matter what, once you open a certain document in another platform or word processor, there will be unexpected changes.
+But plaintext document can be opened in any other machine that you want to use.

 But what if you insist, say, your company will only use Google Docs, but still,